Scandia Community Center, 14727 209th Street North

 Hay Lake Park, 14001 Old Marine Trail North

 Located at the intersection of Old Marine Trail and Olinda Trail North in the south central part of the city, this 7-acre site has been updated with a park shelter, picnic tables, grills, lighting and electrical hook-ups.
-Parking is available on the street.
 This site is adjacent to the Hay Lake School Museum and across the road from the Swedish Settler’s Monument.
 Back to Top

 Leonard Wojtowicz Skating Park, 14727 209th Street North